The Alaya Project

 - Cory Combs, InterMusic SF

--Over 50 performances at SF Jazz, Black Cat Jazz Club, Joe's Pub NYC, Strathmore DC, San Jose Jazz Summer Festival, Yerba Buena Gardens Festival, Mr. Tipple’s Jazz Club, SF Music Day, San Francisco Public Library Outreach Series, etc.
+-Over 50 sold out performances since the band’s launch in 2019, including prestigious venues such as SF Jazz, Black Cat Jazz Club, Joe's Pub NYC, The Strathmore Bethesda, San Jose Jazz Summer Festival, Yerba Buena Gardens Festival, Mr. Tipple’s Jazz Club, SF Music Day, San Francisco Public Library Outreach Series, etc.

 - 2020 Ensemble in Residence at the